What are Hemorrhoids

 Should I see a Doctor for a Hemorrhoid?

-If you are experiencing any of the symptoms listed above you should be evaluated by a doctor.
+If you are experiencing any of the symptoms listed below in the next section you should be evaluated by a doctor.
 Since hemorrhoid related symptoms could be representative of a more serious digestive condition, you should see a doctor to rule out those possibilities.

 TIP: All bleeding is abnormal.
 While hemorrhoids are often a common cause of rectal bleeding, you need to be evaluated by a physician to eliminate other causes and more serious medical conditions.